 Those realities are what led me to ANet.

 I encountered this flow chart on one of my first days with ANet, and it perfectly captures for me what we aim to accomplish.
 Without one of those components — purpose, intentionality, support, and high standards — assessments become blunt and futile measures.
 I get to work with an incredible team of intelligent, thoughtful, and purpose-driven former educators dedicated to creating assessments that truly support learning.
 And we work closely with equally impressive teams who provide the support and network of shared practices to make them effective and meaningful.

 So my answer for why I do what I do comes readily now and doesn’t plunge me into an existential fit.

 Recently I observed fourth-grade students taking one of our ELA interim assessments.
 I could see their nervousness and the focus and energy that went in to every question.
 My heart went out to them.
 I also felt assured that the assessments were high quality and that they were in front of them for the right reasons.

-Jenny is ANet’s director of ELA assessments.
+Jenny is ANet’s vice president of assessment.